aphiria/docs/exception-handling.md

 <div class="context-framework">

-To learn more about how to configure exceptions in modules, read the [configuration documentation](application-builders.md#component-exception-handler).
+To learn more about how to configure exceptions in modules, read the [application builders documentation](application-builders.md#component-exception-handler).

 </div>
 <div class="context-library">